 There are two kinds of scheduling, cooperative and preemptive.
 By default, Linux scheduler is using a cooperative mode.

-Cf: https://medium.com/traveloka-engineering/cooperative-vs-preemptive-a-quest-to-maximize-concurrency-power-3b10c5a920fe

 In order to get a CPU booked for a subset of tasks, we have to inform the Operating System scheduler not to use these CPUs for all the tasks it has to run.

 These CPUs are told: “isolated” because they are no more used by the OS to process all tasks.
 In order to get a CPU isolated several mechanisms can be used: